signals-protocol/signals-v0/website/docs/user/risk.md

 # Risk Guide

-Signals is a live trading product—treat it with the same respect you give any venue that holds funds and settles against market data.
+Trading a daily CLMSR market is simple, but it is still real capital reacting to volatile data.
+Use this guide to understand the major risk categories, how they surface inside Signals, and the habits that keep your account safe.

-## Trading risk
+## Market and trading risk

-- **Outcome uncertainty**: even a strong thesis can miss the settlement band by $100.
-Size responsibly.
-- **Volatility**: large intraday moves can swing probabilities; consider diversifying across multiple ranges.
+Every position is a thesis about a $100-wide band at the daily close.
+Even a well-reasoned view can miss by one tick if the candle wicks outside your range or if the final price prints at the edge of the interval.
+Intraday volatility can also reshape probabilities within minutes; when momentum shifts, a single range may no longer fit your thesis.
+Consider spreading exposure across adjacent bands or scaling size gradually instead of sizing a single bet all at once.

-- **Liquidity shifts**: the AMM rebalances instantly, but big trades can still move the odds.
-Watch the chart before committing size.
+Liquidity comes from the CLMSR pool, so odds adjust instantly, but large trades still move the surface.
+Always glance at the probability chart and recent trades before committing size so you are not surprised by a freshly reshaped distribution.

-## Operational risk
+## Operational and oracle risk

-- **Data source**: settlement uses CoinMarketCap’s BTC/USD close.
-If CMC or our ingest pipeline fails, settlement may be delayed until the official price is verified.
-- **Operator trust**: Signals runs the markets and submits settlement values.
-All transactions are on-chain and auditable, but you rely on us to execute honestly (see [Security & Testing](../security/audits.md) for the current safeguards and roadmap).
+Signals settles with CoinMarketCap’s BTC/USD daily close.
+If CMC or the ingest pipeline stalls, settlement pauses until an auditable value is available.
+Your funds remain on-chain, but claims are delayed.
+The same operations team that creates markets also submits settlement values and runs the dispatcher scripts; our actions are fully visible on-chain, yet you rely on us to execute honestly and promptly.
+Monitor the [Security & Testing](../security/audits.md) page for updates on multisig controls and automation—those changes reduce trust in a single operator.

-- **Batch completion**: claims only unlock after settlement batches finish.
-We highlight progress in the UI and subgraph.
+Settlement batches introduce another operational edge case: claims unlock only after `PositionEventsProgress.done = true`.
+Until the final batch lands, the UI may show winnings as “pending.”
+This is expected behaviour; wait for the completion banner or check the subgraph for confirmation before worrying about missing payouts.

 ## Technical risk

-- **Smart contracts**: the CLMSR implementation is open-source but, like any protocol, could have undiscovered bugs.
-- **Network**: running on Citrea Testnet means RPC hiccups or chain upgrades can momentarily disrupt trading.
-- **Gas costs**: extreme congestion can raise gas prices, especially during settlement.
+Signals’ contracts are audited internally and open-sourced, but every protocol carries the possibility of undiscovered bugs.
+Because the deployment runs on Citrea Testnet today, RPC outages, chain upgrades, or gas spikes can temporarily disrupt trading or settlement.
+Heavy congestion can also raise gas costs at the exact moment you want to claim or adjust exposure.
+Keep a small buffer of cBTC for gas and plan around known maintenance windows announced in community channels.

 ## Best practices

-- Start with small stakes until you understand the flow.
+- Start small until you have experienced a full open → settle → claim cycle.
-- Keep a record of your trades and outcomes to calibrate future decisions.
+- Record your trade ideas, entry bands, and outcomes so you can calibrate future position sizes.
+- Watch dispatcher announcements or subgraph data if settlement is slower than usual.
-- Claim winnings promptly and verify settlement data if anything looks off.
+- Claim winnings promptly once batches finish, both to tidy balances and to verify everything settled as expected.

-See [Security & Testing](../security/audits.md) for more detail on how we run the protocol safely.
+For deeper detail on the safeguards in place or upcoming trust-minimisation work, review [Security & Testing](../security/audits.md) and the [Settlement Pipeline](../market/settlement-pipeline.md).